Twin Brothers Justin And Kevin Cassidy Arrested, Charged In Brutal Attack Of Female Pizza Shop Owner In Norristown

 Surveillance video captured the brutal attack of a Norristown pizza shop owner, 56-year-old Ying Ngov, outside Mama Venezia’s Pizzeria on East Marshall Street on Feb.
 19.

 The confrontation began after the men allegedly took items without paying.
-The victim chased the crowd, and at one point, picked up a shovel from her neighbor’s yard.READ MORE: Philadelphia Police Heighten Security Around City Buildings In Effort To Monitor Threats Against US Capitol In Washington
+The victim chased the crowd, and at one point, picked up a shovel from her neighbor’s yard.READ MORE: New Jersey State Police Searching For Missing 14-Year-Old Charlee Hertzog, Last Seen Leaving Burlington County Home

 But the men soon swarmed her.
 Video shows them punching and throwing Ngov to the ground.